MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 Phone System provides complete PBX capabilities for your organization.
 However, to enable users to make calls outside your organization, you need to connect Phone System to the Public Switched Telephone Network (PSTN).
 To connect Phone System to the PSTN, you can choose one of the following options:

-- [**Phone System with Calling Plan**](#phone-system-with-calling-plan) as your PSTN carrier.
-An all-in-the-cloud Microsoft solution.
+- [**Phone System with Calling Plan**](#phone-system-with-calling-plan).
+An all-in-the-cloud solution with Microsoft as your PSTN carrier.

 - [**Phone System with your own PSTN carrier**](#phone-system-with-own-pstn-carrier-with-direct-routing) by using Direct Routing to connect your on-premises environment to Teams.

-You can also choose a combination of options, which enables you to design a solution for a complex environment or if you are managing a multi-step migration (more about migration later).
+You can also choose a combination of options, which enables you to design a solution for a complex environment, or if you are managing a multi-step migration (more about migration later).

 ### Phone System with Calling Plan